Creamy Zucchini Pasta (without cream)

 Instructions

-• Heat olive oil in a large pan over medium heat.
-Add the diced zucchini, chopped shallot, lightly smashed whole pieces of garlic, salt, black pepper, and optional red pepper flakes.
-Stir to combine.
-Cook for 3 minutes, stirring occasionally.
+• Cook the zucchini: Heat the olive oil in a large pan over medium heat.
+Add the diced zucchini, chopped shallot, lightly smashed whole pieces of garlic, salt, black pepper, and red pepper flakes.
+Stir to combine and cook for 3 minutes.

-• Stir in the lemon juice then divide among bowls to serve.
-Top with fresh basil and additional cheese as desired.
+• Serve: Stir in the lemon juice.
+Divide among bowls and top with basil and additional cheese, if desired.

 Video